Addi-11/restaurant-agent/README.md

 - Each query takes some time to process by the model.
 - Text generation model has limitation with token generated, or detecing <EOS>.
 Instruction tuned model for chat will give better results.
 Current Agent requires a lot of regex filtering of the model output.
 - Powerful model can classify the query intent, and the search intent with much more accuracy.
-- Recommendation criteria is woozy,
+- Recommendation criteria is free formed, not tightly bound.
+- Reservation's are stored as json object, not updated in a DB (time constraints).
+- Availabily check needs proper DB, right now only a reservation json is checked.
 - Data model limitations, need sql for better query generation, right now json doesnt look elegant